 You have a few options to learn about Defense Mode:

-Obviously, I am not a doctor, and we have no doctors on staff here at AE, but here’s our philosophy on medication:
+Obviously, I am not a doctor, but here's our philosophy on medication:

 Medication in general is a great stepping stool.
 Take Tylenol as an example.
 Tylenol is amazing at making it so you don't feel pain as much.
 Does it do anything to resolve the source of that pain?
 Absolutely not!
 Does it make it easier for you to focus on finding the source and fixing the problem, instead of focusing on the pain?
 Absolutely!